farmera/sare_grant/study_results_balloons.md

 #### Minimum Resolution for Accuracy

+Why have we spent time discussing resolutions of satellite imagery when this section concerns the results of for balloons and kites?
+In part because satellites, airplanes, etc. have traditionally been the only available solution to a sugarcane farmer.
+In addition, these methods demonstrate why other lower-cost method are desirable.

 All resolutions we have discussed thus far are for standard RGB imagery.
 For multi-spectral bands including NIR these resolutions drop somewhat (in some cases by as much as 25%) thus RGB alone is higher resolution compared to all bands taken together.
 Our choice of a pair of Canon S100's meant a high pixel count with flight altitudes between 100 and 200 ft.
 At these heights our GSD using the dual-camera system was from 3-5 sq in or between 0.06-0.17 sq ft per pixel.

-Why have we spent time discussing resolutions of satellite imagery when this section concerns the results of for balloons and kites?

 ![](img/1m-resolution.png)
 1 meter per pixel